borisdev/dotfiles/README.md

+# Version control your dot files (ie. disaster control)

 ## Inspiring references

 - [Awesome dotfiles](https://github.com/webpro/awesome-dotfiles)

-## Three potential git approaches to version control your dotfiles
+## Three approaches

-- create a special git bare repo that points to the dotfiles in your `$HOME` directory (the approach I used)
-- create a standard git repo with symlinks to your `$HOME` directory (most common approach)
+- Approach 1: create a standard git repo with symlinks to your `$HOME` directory (most common approach)
-- turn your `$HOME` directory into a git repo (easiest though riskiest approach)
+- Approach 2: turn your `$HOME` directory into a git repo (easiest though riskiest approach)
+- Approach 3: create a special git bare repo that points to the dotfiles in your `$HOME` directory (the approach I used)

+## The pros of the git bare repo approach

+- avoids the complexity of Approach 1's requirement of making a symlink for each dotfile in your `$HOME` to your git repo
+- avoids the risk of Approach 2's requirement to make your `$HOME` directory into a git repo
+- somewhat intuitive: run your `git commit` and `git push` commands directly from your `$HOME` repo after you edit your dotfiles

+## The cons of the git bare repo approach

+- hard to grasp the "bare" repo concept at first
+- you must remember to create an alias, or otherwise remember long git commands

 ## What is a git "bare" repo?